Sir Francis Bacon, Viscount Saint Alban

 Likened to both Apollo and Pallas Athena, the Spear-shaker, Bacon led a studio of “good pens” (poets, writers, intelligencers and scribes), and both inaugurated and led the Shakespeare scene.

-The ‘House of Solomon’ is a biblical term referring to the Temple of Solomon.
+Salomon’s House refers to the Temple of Solomon, which is its archetype.
 The use of the word ‘instauration’ refers to the instauration or rebuilding of Solomon’s Temple in a more beautiful or exalted way than before, after the first Temple of Solomon was destroyed.
+Solomon's Temple was built, and then rebuilt, by Freemasons, who were directed and overseen by Rosicrucians and their three Grand Masters or Principals.

 Bacon said that he was “laying a foundation in the human understanding for a holy Temple after the model of the World”, and that “surely, as nature createth brotherhood in families, and arts mechanical contract brotherhoods in commonalities, and the anointment of God superinduceth a brotherhood in kings and bishops; so in like manner there cannot but be a fraternity in learning and illumination, relating to that paternity which is attributed to God, who is called the Father of illuminations or lights.”2

 This treasure hunt is allegorised in the Bible as a game of hide and seek,4 wherein God hides the truth in order that man should seek to find it, and in Freemasonry as the search for the Lost Word.
-The absolute importance of this to Bacon is made clear in his writings, wherein he says that the glory of man is to play God's game of hide and seek,5 and to imitate God as we are made in God's image.6
+The absolute importance of this to Bacon is made clear in his writings, wherein he says that the glory of man is to play God's game of hide and seek,5 and to imitate God, as we are made in God's image.6

 Bacon said that he would provide a practical example of this Art of Discovery in order to teach us the method; but he doesn’t actually tell us what the practical example is or where to find it, other than providing the hint of the game of hide and seek, and mentioning that “the Art of Discovery can grow together with Discovery itself.”7